-Output performance measures Unit of measure 2017-18 actual 2017-18 target Performance variation (%) Result 1 Quantity Crown land leases directly managed by the Department number 723 700 3.2 1 Crown land licenses directly managed by the Department number (000) 45 44 2.2 1 Participants in Coastcare activities number (000) 13.6 10 36 1 The number of participants in Coastco resources being dedicated to engage the Sea attracted 11,128 people to more 2,500 people (best estimate) were eng with more vol than 350 edu unteers in the ucational ever Barwon Sout h West region.
-S state, plus an ac ummer by promotions at events such as the Landcare awards and National Tree Day.
+Output performance measures Unit of measure 2017-18 actual 2017-18 target Performance variation (%) Result 1 Quantity Crown land leases directly managed by the Department number 723 700 3.2 1 Crown land licenses directly managed by the Department number (000) 45 44 2.2 1 Participants in Coastcare activities number (000) 13.6 10 36 1

+The number of participants in Coastcare activities was higher than expected, due to increased resources being dedicated to engage with more volunteers in the Barwon South West region.
+Summer by the Sea attracted 11,128 people to more than 350 educational events across the state, plus an additional 2,500 people (best estimate) were engaged through working community groups, and through promotions at events such as the Landcare awards and National Tree Day.